— Philly Life & Culture

 May 22, May 29, June 5

-Facilitated post-performance conversations with the cast after Tuesday and Thursday evening performances, and Saturday matinees, excluding previews.
+Facilitated post-performance discussions after Tuesday and Thursday evening performances, and Saturday matinees, excluding previews.
+On Thursdays, the cast will join the conversation.

 May 21, 23, 25, 30; June 1, 4, 6